 - I agree to make every reasonable effort to inform the PKP PN in the event this journal ceases publication.
 I acknowledge that PKP PN will also employ automated techniques to detect a potential trigger event and contact the journal to confirm their publication status.

-- I agree that the PKP-PLN reserves the right, not to preserve or make content accessible.
+- I agree that the PKP PN reserves the right, not to preserve or make content accessible.

-- PKP reserves the right to use the aggregated content in the PKP-PLN for research and reporting purposes and will adhere to the norms of standard research procedures.
+- PKP reserves the right to use the aggregated content in the PKP PN for research and reporting purposes and will adhere to the norms of standard research procedures.